ramyaxmad/Movie-Recommender/README.md

  > ## Phase III
  > <img width="308" alt="Screenshot" src="https://github.com/cs100/final-project-rmadu002-ashar165-wchoi053-bpham082/assets/114566035/14fa9c66-c81f-49cb-b4d6-8ecaa171d6f3">
+ >
  > SOLID principles:
-- Single responsibility principle: We created a separate “Sort” class apart from the “DBFilter “class since the “DBFilter” class creates the original list of movies and a “Sort” class would manipulate the list of movies.
+ > - Single responsibility principle: We created a separate “Sort” class apart from the “DBFilter “class since the “DBFilter” class creates
+ > the original list of movies and a “Sort” class would manipulate the list of movies.
-- These changes satisfy the single responsibility principle because rather than having sort functions within the “DBFilter” class, each class can now be responsible for one thing.
+ > - These changes satisfy the single responsibility principle because rather than having sort functions within the “DBFilter” class, each
+ > class can now be responsible for one thing.
 This makes each component simpler and easier to implement.
-In addition, we separated our “recMovies” class into a “DBFilter” and “DBManager class.”
-Instead of combining these two classes into one “recMovies” class, we decided to split them up for the same reason as before.
-If they weren’t separated, we would have one overly-complicated and potentially bug-filled class, rather than two cleaner components.
+In addition, we separated our
+ > “recMovies” class into a “DBFilter” and “DBManager class.”
+Instead of combining these two classes into one “recMovies” class, we decided
+ > to split them up for the same reason as before.
+If they weren’t separated, we would have one overly-complicated and potentially bug
+ > filled class, rather than two cleaner components.